mantidproject/mantid/dev-docs/source/PatchReleaseChecklist.rst

   :local:

 These are the steps involved in performing a Mantid patch release.
-To perform a full release look see :ref:`ReleaseChecklist`.
+To perform a full release see :ref:`ReleaseChecklist`.

 Request
 #######